Openmacro/openmacro/README.md

 - Working on `ompi` which is the Openmacro Package Index.
 Similar to Python's `pypi`, users can install third-party extensions to integrate with their openmacro assistant.

 - Cost efficient long term memory and conversational context managers through vector databases.
-Most likely powered by `Milvus` or `Milvus Lite`.
+Most likely powered by [`ChromaDB`](https://github.com/chroma-core/chroma).

-### Next Steps
-Better integration of extensions.

 ### Contact
 You can contact me at [amor.budiyanto@gmail.com](mailto:amor.budiyanto@gmail.com)